CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_cloudMeta.md

 ## Before starting
-In this workshop we'll use the Google Cloud to analyze raw metagenomic sequence data to identify the microbial composition of stool from heathly humans compared to Crohn's disease patients.
-In addition to generating this microbial census, you'll also assemble sequences into contigs, which can then be used to infer functional potential.
+In this workshop we'll use the Google Cloud to analyze raw 'shotgun' metagenomic sequence data to identify the microbial composition of stool from Crohn's disease patients.
+In addition to generating this microbial census, you'll also assemble sequences into contigs, which can then be used to infer functional potential of the microbiome.
 To accomplish these tasks we'll use [Sunbeam](https://www.biorxiv.org/content/early/2018/05/18/326363), a snake-make based metagenomics pipeline developed by [Kyle Bittinger](https://microbiome.research.chop.edu/our-team/kyle-bittinger.html) and his group at the PennCHOP Microbiome Center.

 The code below is copied from the [Sunbeam Quickstart documentation](http://sunbeam.readthedocs.io/en/latest/quickstart.html).
 Please see the [full documentation](https://sunbeam.readthedocs.io/en/latest/usage.html#usage) for more detailed info about using Sunbeam for your own work.